nathansizemore/websocket-stream/README.md

         }
         Err(e) => {
             match e {
-                ReadError::NoData => {
+                ReadError::EAGAIN => {
-                    // This arm is hit when there is nothing in the buffer }
+                    // This arm is hit in Mode::NonBlock
-                ReadError::DataStop => {
-                    // This arm is hit when the buffer was exhausted before
-                    // the message was read in full.
-The partial message is
+                    // Signifies there was no data to read }
-                    // returned
-                }
                 _ => {
                     // This arm is hit on syscall level errors.
-                    // Errno is set and can be printed for details }
+                    // ReadError can be printed for details }
             }
         }